Kitab al-Tawheed: The Basis of Islam and the Reality of Monotheism

 Getting your Trinity Audio player ready...

-The second revised edition of Volume 1 from the series has now been published.
-The new Kindle version is also now available.
+The revised second edition of Volume 1 from the series has now been published.
+We have also produced a new Kindle version which is also now available.

 Naturally growing up in this distinguished scholarly environment Professor al-Massari was an outstanding student from a young age, benefiting enormously from study circles with his father and his associates.
 He has always had an insatiable desire for knowledge, leading him to peruse the rich collection of works from his father’s library, covering both the Islamic sciences, philosophy and literature.
 A very early example of this, is the study he undertook of Majmu’ al-Fatāwa, which is Ibn Taymiyyah’s acclaimed work consisting of some forty-volumes, following its publication in 1963.
 That study included a complete critical reading of the text accompanied with detailed comments, observations and criticisms.